treeben77/rblx-open-cloud/docs/source/experience.rst

-Universe
+Experience
 =============================

 .. currentmodule:: rblx-open-cloud

-.. class:: Universe(id, api_key)
+.. class:: Experience(id, api_key)

-   Class for interacting with the API for a specific universe.
+   Class for interacting with the API for a specific experience.

-   :param int id: A Universe ID.
+   :param int id: A Experience ID.
 Read How to find yours here: `Publishing Places with API Keys <https://create.roblox.com/docs/open-cloud/publishing-places-with-api-keys>`__
    :param str api_key: An API key created from `Creator Dashboard <https://create.roblox.com/credentials>`__. *this should be kept safe, as anyone with the key can use it!*

    .. attribute:: id

-      The universe's ID
+      The Experience's ID

       :type: int